-Table 4.28 The LID Deployment Properties (Table msm_LIDusage)
+Table 4.33The LID Deployment Properties (Table msm_LIDusage)

-Edit Field Description Used or required by simulations Field name in datastructure by Sillidiations uatastructure Number of Units Number of replicate LID units deployed within the catchment Yes ReplicateNumber Width The width of the outflow face of each identical LID unit (meter or feet).
-This parameter is applied for all control units that use overland flow to transport surface runoff off the unit, being these roofs, pavement, trenches, and swales for the other control types this parameter can be set as 0 Yes (for porous pave- ment, swales, roofs and trenches) Width Area/% of Catchment Area options Toggle for LID collecting area setting Yes CollectingNo Unit Area The surface area of each replicate LID unit Yes If Collect- ingNo=Area UnitArea Collecting Area A LID practice is con- nected to a tributary area whose runoff is treated by the unit.
+Edit Field Description Used or required by simulations Field name in datastructure Number of Units Number of replicate LID units deployed within the catchment Yes ReplicateNumber Width The width of the outflow face of each identical LID unit (meter or feet).
+This parameter is applied for all control units that use overland flow to transport surface runoff off the unit, being these roofs, pave- ment, trenches, and swales for the other con- trol types this parameter can be set as 0 Yes (for porous pave- ment, swales, roofs and trenches) Width Area/% of Catchment Area options Toggle for LID collecting area setting Yes CollectingNo Unit Area The surface area of each replicate LID unit Yes If Collect- ingNo=Area UnitArea Collecting Area A LID practice is con- nected to a tributary area whose runoff is treated by the unit.
 This area includes the LID practice area itself.
-Yes If Collect- ingNo=Area CollectingArea % Unit Area The surface area of each replicate LID unit, expressed as a percentage of the total catchment area Yes If CollectingNo=% of Catchment Area UnitAreaPercent % Collecting Area The tributary area con- nected to the LID unit presented as a percent- age of the catchment Yes If CollectingNo=% of Catchment Area CollectingAreaPer- cent Surface Initial water content of the surface layer Yes InitSatSurface
+Yes If Collect- ingNo=Area CollectingArea % Unit Area The surface area of each replicate LID unit, expressed as a percent- age of the total catch- ment area Yes If CollectingNo=% of Catchment Area UnitAreaPercent % Collecting Area The tributary area con- nected to the LID unit presented as a percent- age of the catchment Yes If CollectingNo=% of Catchment Area CollectingAreaPer- cent Surface Initial water content of the surface layer Yes InitSatSurface

-Edit Field Description Used or required by simulations Field name in datastructure Soil/Pavement The degree to which the unit's soil is initially filled with water (0% saturation corresponds to the wilting point moisture.
+Edit Field Description Used or required by simulations Field name in datastructure Soil/Pavement The degree to which the unit's soil is initially filled with water (0% saturation corresponds to the wilt- ing point moisture.
 Yes InitSatSoil Storage Initial water content of the storage layer.
 Yes InitSatStorage

-Table 4.28 The LID Deployment Properties (Table msm LIDusage)
+T 1 1 4 00 Table 4.33 The LID Deployment Propert les (Table msm LIDusade)